catalyst/moodle-local_user_provisioning/README.md

 # SCIM 2.0 compliant user provisioning plugin for Moodle

-Plugin has dependencies in local/oauth and local/catalystlms

-local/oauth - Required to create a new client with client_credentials authorization used to generate token.

-Plugin is used to Create, Update and Suspend users for a given Organisation based on the Bearer token.

 This plugin makes use of 3rd party AltoRouter class for routing the SCIM endpoints (https://github.com/dannyvankooten/AltoRouter)

 ## How to use